 2. Development and approval of FRILIA implementation work plan.

-3. The State technical committee to develop FRILIA Toolkits.
+3. The State technical committee to develop FRILLA Toolkits.

 4. States to utilize the window of on peer learning /experience sharing Tours to States / Countries (i.e. Kaduna, Lagos, Uganda and Ethiopia) that have implemented the FRILIA Model.